itsknk/dna_rna_protein/README.md

 Translation is the process of decoding the RNA sequence into a sequence of amino acids, resulting in a protein.
 This occurs in the ribosomes.
 Each set of three RNA bases (codon) corresponds to a specific amino acid or a stop signal in the genetic code.

+### Why Transcribe DNA to RNA and Translate RNA to Protein?

+#### The Central Dogma of Molecular Biology

+The central dogma of molecular biology describes the flow of genetic information within a biological system.
+It is often summarized as:
+- **DNA → RNA → Protein**

+This flow involves two key processes:
+1. **Transcription:** The process of converting DNA into RNA.
+2. **Translation:** The process of converting RNA into protein.

+#### Why Transcribe DNA to RNA?

+1. **Separation of Information Storage and Usage:**
+   - **DNA Stability:** DNA is a stable, double-stranded molecule that stores genetic information in the nucleus (in eukaryotes).
+Its stability is crucial for the long-term preservation of genetic information.
+   - **RNA Flexibility:** RNA is a more flexible, single-stranded molecule that can travel from the nucleus to the cytoplasm.
+This allows the genetic information to be used without compromising the stability of the original DNA.

+2. **Regulation of Gene Expression:**
+   - **Control Mechanism:** Transcription allows for precise regulation of gene expression.
+Cells can control which genes are transcribed and how much RNA is produced, enabling a dynamic response to environmental signals and internal needs.
+   - **Temporal and Spatial Control:** Different cell types can transcribe different sets of genes based on their function and stage of development.
+This allows for specialization and complex multicellular organization.

+3. **Multiple Copies for Amplification:**
+   - **Gene Amplification:** Transcription can produce many copies of RNA from a single gene, allowing for the amplification of the genetic message.
+This is necessary for producing enough protein to meet the cell’s demands.

+#### Why Translate RNA to Protein?

+1. **Functional Molecules:**
+   - **Proteins as Workhorses:** Proteins are the primary functional molecules within cells.
+They act as enzymes, structural components, signaling molecules, and transporters, among other roles.
+The diverse functions of proteins are essential for the cell's structure and activities.
+   - **Diverse Functions:** The 20 different amino acids can be arranged in countless sequences to create proteins with a wide variety of shapes and functions, enabling the complexity of life.

+2. **Efficiency and Accuracy:**
+   - **Ribosomes and Translation:** Ribosomes, the molecular machines that carry out translation, ensure that proteins are synthesized accurately and efficiently.
+The process of translation decodes the genetic information in mRNA into the specific sequence of amino acids in a protein.
+   - **Codon-Anticodon Matching:** The genetic code ensures that each codon (a sequence of three RNA bases) corresponds to a specific amino acid or a stop signal, guiding the correct assembly of proteins.

+3. **Modularity and Versatility:**
+   - **Modular Design:** By separating the storage of genetic information (DNA) from its functional expression (proteins), cells can maintain a modular design.
+This allows for the reuse and recombination of genetic elements to create new proteins and functions.
+   - **Adaptability:** The modularity of transcription and translation systems allows organisms to adapt and evolve by altering gene regulation and protein synthesis without changing the core genetic material.

 ### Features

 - Input DNA or RNA sequences